RenCyberSec/RenCyberSec.github.io/_posts/2024-09-18-zeek-exercises.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph {"align":"justify","fontSize":"small"} -->
-<p class="has-text-align-justify has-small-font-size">By examining the conn.log, we can identify which IP addresses appear most frequently in the sender field.<br>note: The more frequently an IP address appears in the sender field, the more likely it is to be associated with spam or phishing activities.</p>
+<p class="has-text-align-justify has-small-font-size">By examining the conn.log, we can identify which IP addresses appear most frequently in the sender field.</p>
 <!-- /wp:paragraph -->

+{: .box-note}
+**Note:** The more frequently an IP address appears in the sender field, the more likely it is to be associated with spam or phishing activities.

 <!-- wp:image {"id":1041,"sizeSlug":"large","linkDestination":"none"} -->
 <figure class="wp-block-image size-large"><img src="https://1earnwithren.wordpress.com/wp-content/uploads/2024/09/image-334.png?w=886" alt="" class="wp-image-1041" /></figure>